 The proposal may face resistance at the Treasury, traditionally hesistant about switching from capital to revenue funding.
 But their analysis is spot-on, and shows that targeted investment, careful cuts and subtle behaviour-change policies can deliver a whole host of rewards – and, by the way, help stop climate change.

 Our guest writer is Guy Shrubsole of the Public Interest Research CentreLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.